-(3 credits) This course examines the cause of social disorganization in modern society.
+This course examines the cause of social disorganization in modern society.
 Included are the concerns of personal deviation and the value conflict as well as such contemporary concerns as drugs, alcohol abuse, mental illness, family conflict and crime.
 (Social and Behavioral Sciences GER)

-Instructional Hours: 3 Prerequisite: SOC101 Offered FALL and SPRING semesters
+Instructional Hours: 3 Prerequisite: SOC101 Offered SPRING semester